Part of the Advance America chain · locations

 • Consumers who need $100–$2,000 before their next paycheck and have exhausted lower-cost options

-• Borrowers with poor, thin, or no credit history who cannot qualify for traditional bank or credit union loans
+• Borrowers with poor, thin, or no credit history who may not meet traditional bank or credit-union loan criteria

 • Individuals who prefer in-person service and live near an Advance America storefront